awsdocs/amazon-ses-developer-guide/doc-source/examples-send-raw-using-sdk.md

 This code example assumes you have installed the AWS SDK for Java, and that you have created a shared credentials file\.
 For more information about creating a shared credentials file, see [Create a Shared Credentials File](create-shared-credentials-file.md)\.

+**Important**
+You use a shared credentials file to pass your AWS access key ID and secret access key\.
+As an alternative to using a shared credentials file, you can specify your AWS access key ID and secret access key by setting two environment variables \(`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, respectively\)\.
+This example doesn't function unless you specify your credentials using one of these methods\.

 ```
   1. package com.amazonaws.samples;
   2.